Gain management practice with a Bachelor's in Respiratory Care - online

-At Independence University, our flexible online degree programs will help you prepare for employment in some of today's most rewarding job fields.
-Our programs are career-focused, without elective courses that you don't want or need.
-You can finish your degree in as few as 20 months!4 Contact an admissions consultant today.
+IU's online and on-campus degree programs can help you prepare for employment in some of today's most rewarding job fields.
+Our programs are career-focused, without elective courses that you don't want or need, so you can finish your degree fast.

 - Path to a better career

 Respiratory Care with an Advanced Clinical Practice Concentration (BS) Here’s what you want to know:

 If you are an ART who wants to take your respiratory therapy career to the next level, this Bachelor’s degree may be the perfect fit.
 Our Bachelor’s Completion degree with an Advanced Clinical Practice concentration is designed to provide you with the knowledge and skills needed to advance into supervisory or advanced clinical practitioner positions in a broad range of respiratory care settings.

 If you think you’re too busy to complete your Bachelor’s degree, think again.
 At Independence University (IU), you can complete your degree in just 20 months!
 That’s because we delete the needless electives and provide you with solid skills you will use on the job.
 Plus, our online degree program provides the 24/7 flexibility you need for your busy life.
 Our 100% online courses let you keep your work and family commitments while completing your Bachelor’s degree.
 Because we focus on student success, you’ll receive the perfect mix of personal support and checkpoints that keep you on track toward your degree.

 Step by step, here’s how your online education works:

 As a student in the respiratory care program, you’ll receive a new tablet (and keyboard) that comes complete with your learning materials built right in.
 Your courses are set up in four-week modules.
 During your fourth module, you’ll receive a new laptop to use.
 You can use the new tablet and laptop during school and keep them when you graduate!